SymmetricDevs/Supersymmetry-Ideas/README.md

-# To-do
-Give other supersymmetry developers access to this

-# Read this first

 Before, ideas and information were spread all over the place on github, discord, and so on.
-But organization will become more important as supersymmetry development becomes more active, now that groovyscript and GCYS have been released.
-This was made to keep track of the important ideas and information surrounding supersymmetry, before it got buried on discord and forgotten by everyone.
-This repository will be the one dumping ground for ideas where they can be easily tracked and remembered.
-The same goes for important information about supersymmetry as a whole (its game design, overall progression, etc), which will be put on the README file.
+But organization will become more important as supersymmetry development becomes more active.
+This was made to keep track of the ideas and information surrounding supersymmetry, in one place.
+There is not really a format for submitting ideas.

-This is different from gt-ideas (although we might borrow some ideas from there) because this will mostly contain ideas specific to supersymmetry.
-Features that are confirmed to be going into a base GregTech mod shouldn't be added into Supersymmetry.
-However, sometimes it may be unclear whether a feature is planned to be put into GregTech.
-There is a label for these ideas.
-"Ideas that may be added to a base GregTech mod"

-To submit an idea: Open an issue.
-Give it a brief title summarizing the idea.
-If you can, add details, links, and images for the idea.
-If you don't have a lot of details about your idea, that's fine.
-The only thing you have to do is assign labels to the issue so we have a basic idea of what it is (besides the title).
-Some ideas fall into multiple labels.
-Existing ideas can have suggestions and research added to them in replies.

-This place should only be for pending ideas and not for ideas that have already been approved, or ideas that are currently being implemented.
-Approved ideas are put in the “Todo” section of the github tracking project.
-Ideas currently being implemented are put in the “In Planning” category or “In Progress” category on the tracking project.
-Close issues if they are moved to the github project.

-The supersymmetry github project: https://github.com/users/Zalgo239/projects/1

-# Important information
+Information about ore veins and machines to implement is here instead, due to it being more convenient to store in spreadsheet form: https://docs.google.com/spreadsheets/d/1Fs8qD99pRDpkTqtLE6fJlXYYXZNGlIo_1DkdGxqAbm0

+Stuff that is in progress is noted here: https://github.com/users/Zalgo239/projects/1 Pinned messages in the shadier channel also mentions stuff that is in progress

 # Overall game design

-This is just for keeping track of the overall game design of supersymmetry according to Zalgo.
-Base your ideas around this.
+This is just for keeping track of the overall game design of supersymmetry according to Zalgo:

 The 3 main gameplay areas:
 ![image](https://user-images.githubusercontent.com/112270586/196346365-ba463a92-75ba-4209-a5cd-215f4f61816c.png)